-Also know that the epsom salt you buy in a big jug at the pharmacy is not necessarily a “natural” product.
+Also, know that the Epsom salt you buy in a big jug at the pharmacy is not necessarily a “natural” product.
 Epsom salts that you buy in a big jug probably came out of a chemical plant in Illinois rather than from some kind of artisanal local rock quarry.
 But we’ll get into that later on!

-Using Epsom Salt in the Garden
+Using Epsom salt in the garden

 Wouldn’t it be great if cheap stuff we already had around the house could be repurposed into magic tomato fertilizer?
-I still have some epsom salts from Costco that my midwife recommended.
+I still have some Epsom salts from Costco that my midwife recommended.
 I’ll be dreaming of a future with relaxing baths instead of using it on my new roses :)

-Risks of Using Epsom Salt in the Garden
+Risks of using Epsom salt in the garden

 If you do have a legit laboratory soil test indicating a magnesium deficiency, the laboratory can (and generally will) provide site-specific fertilizer instructions.
 Your local Master Gardeners or State Extension Office may also be helpful in interpreting the soil analysis with you as they’ll be familiar with local soils.
-Use the data to get your soil in balance!
+Use the data to get your soil in the balance!

-Epsom Salt for Roses
+Epsom salt for roses

-Roses are no exception.
-Do not use epsom salt to fertilizer roses in your garden.
-I feed my roses with a nice top-dressing of homemade compost!
-If I were looking for a specific rose fertilizer after a soil test, this is one I would consider.
-The magnesium in that rose food is derived from Sulfate of Potash Magnesia rather than epsom salts and more than half of the magnesium isn’t water soluble.
-And it’s not sold next to the band-aids…so that’s a good sign.
+I do also feed my roses with a packaged organic rose fertilizer in the spring as they come out of dormancy.
+I’m in Canada, and I use PRO-MIX Flower Boost on my rose plants.
+If I were in the States, the rose food from Espoma is certainly worth considering.
+The magnesium in that rose food is derived from Sulfate of Potash Magnesia (rather than Epsom salts), and more than half of the magnesium isn’t water-soluble… And it’s not sold next to the band-aids…so that’s a good sign.

 Here is a good little tip for feeding roses from David Austin Roses: